recoilphp/api/README.md

 This package provides a set of interfaces used to develop asynchronous PHP software using coroutines in a manner that is portable across Recoil kernel implementations and versions.

+For complete documentation on the public API for application developers, please see the [Recoil](src/Recoil.php) class.